RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #440, #441

+Created the work to remove an intent in addition to add an intent so there is a cleanup system as well.
+Got stuck working on timing of creating and deleting intents.
+Ended up creating a system where intents are run one after the other for creation, then one after the other for deleting with a delay.
+Next goal is to optimize everything for check-in and start planning out what intents test what features and making the testing system a clean output.

 ## #439

 Started work on a testing system for the intents.
 I want to be able to start the